bronson/shrimp/README.md

   s.render_pdf(src, dst, output_format: 'gif')  # or supply right to the renderer
 ```

 Note that src must be a URL.
-Use `file:///Users/bronson/shrimple/spec/test_file.html`
+Use `file://test_file.html`
-to specify a file on the local filesystem.  dst is just a local pathname.
+to specify a file on the local filesystem.

-### Troubleshooting
+### Options

-*  **Single thread issue:** In development environments it is common to run a
-   single server process.
-This can cause issues because rendering your pdf
-   requires phantomjs to hit your server again (for images, js, css).
-   This is because the resource requests will get blocked by the initial
-   request and the initial request will be waiting on the resource
+- background: if true, the PhantomJS process will be spawned in the background
-   requests causing a deadlock.

-   This is usually not an issue in a production environment.
-To get
-   around this issue you may want to run a server with multiple workers
-   like Passenger or try to embed your resources within your HTML to
-   avoid extra HTTP requests.

-   Example solution (rails / bundler), add unicorn to the development
-   group in your Gemfile `gem 'unicorn'` then run `bundle`.
-Next, add a
-   file `config/unicorn.conf` with

-        worker_processes 3

-   Then to run the app `unicorn_rails -c config/unicorn.conf` (from rails_root)
-  (taken from pdfkit readme: https://github.com/pdfkit/pdfkit)
+  and Ruby execution will resume immediatley.

+- execuatable: a path to the phantomjs exectuable to use.
+Shrimple searches
+  pretty hard for installed phantomjs executables so there's usually no need
+  to specify this.

+- renderer: the render.js script to pass to Phantom.
+Probably only useful for testing.

+## Changes to Shrimp

+- Added background mode
+- Better error handling

 ## Copyright

 Shrimp, the original project, is Copyright © 2012 adeven (Manuel Kniep).
-It is free software, and may be redistributed under the terms specified in the LICENSE file.
+It is free software, and may be redistributed under the MIT License (see LICENSE.txt).

 Shrimple is also Copyright © 2013 Scott Bronson and may be redistributed under the same terms.